Target Environment

 RDS

-- For the RDS target environment, you have a few more sections you need to add settings to.
-When double-clicking on the RDS icon below Target Environment go to the tab Target Environment.
+- For the RDS target environment, you need to add settings to a few more sections.
+Double-clicking on the RDS icon below Target Environment will take you to the tab Target Environment.

 RDS Add-ins

-- For RDS you need to install a component on your RDS server.
+- For RDS, you need to install a component on your server or install the Add-in manually.

 - Click Manage to go to the window Manage LoadGen Add-ins.

-- You are able to Add, Edit, Delete, Install, Uninstall, and Rescan your RDS Add-ins here.
+- You can Add, Edit, Delete, Install, Uninstall, and Rescan your RDS Add-ins here.

 - For the RDS Add-ins, you need the correct machine name and credentials.